kolivusha/Comboa/README.md

 4. Export a file to Gentier, in the Gentier program proceed with creating and completing experiment, export experiment data
 5. In Comboa press Import From Gentier, and you will be taken to the validation screen where you can assign results based on the amplification curve or other data.
 Confirm validation.
 6. Export final results.

+Alternatively build a version for your specific purposes.
+ELISA and other test process is possible but not described here

 ## Project Origins and Development